This page is dedicated to Castle-an-Dinas Mine, which was Cornwall’s premier Wolfram Mine.

 Photo P208060.
 Reproduced with the permission of the British Geological Survey.

-The following images were taken in 1998 whilst photographing the site for Tony Brooks.
+The following images were taken in 1998 whilst photographing the Castle-an-Dinas Mine site for Tony Brooks.

-Castle-an-Dinas Mine Blacksmith Shop, an image of the base of the chimney stack dated 1942.
+Castle-an-Dinas Mine.1.3: The Blacksmith’s Shop at South Shaft.
+An image of the base of the chimney stack dated 1942.
 The remains of the stack base can be seen on top, it was made of pieces of old boiler tube bolted together.

-A close up of the Engine Room, the asbestos roof and cladding can be clearly seen.
+Castle-an-Dinas Mine.1.5: A close up of the Engine Room, the asbestos roof and cladding can be clearly seen.
+Everything was still so intact.

-An image showing the patterns and textures in the Engine room walls at South Shaft Castle-an-Dinas Mine.
+Castle-an-Dinas Mine.1.7: An image showing the patterns and textures in the Engine room walls at South Shaft, because all this is asbestos, it is difficult to re-use the buildings.

-The South Winder at Castle-an-Dinas-Mine, the Winder House on the left, the second building is the Combined Compressor and Pumping Engine House, the shaft here surrounded by the fence is capped in concrete.
+Castle-an-Dinas Mine.1.9: The South Winder at Castle-an-Dinas-Mine.
+The Winder House on the left, the second building is the Combined Compressor and Pumping Engine House.
+The shaft here surrounded by the fence is capped in concrete.

-The Combined Compressor and Pumping Engine House from a different angle, Castle-an-Dinas hill is rising in the background.
+Castle-an-Dinas Mine.1.11: The Combined Compressor and Pumping Engine House from a different angle.
+Castle-an-Dinas hill is rising in the background.

-A final image of the Combined Compressor and Pumping Engine House, the shaft cap can be clearly seen.
+Castle-an-Dinas Mine.1.12: A final image of the Combined Compressor and Pumping Engine House, the shaft cap in the foreground can be clearly seen.

-The interior of the Winder House at South Shaft.
+Castle-an-Dinas Mine.1.13: This is the interior of the Winder House at South Shaft.
+Amazing is had survived so intact.

-This building contained a steam winder purchased in the early 1940’s from the King Edward Mine in Camborne, the blocks in the image were used to mount the installed machinery.
+Castle-an-Dinas Mine.1.14: This building contained a steam winder purchased in the early 1940’s from the King Edward Mine in Camborne.
+The blocks in the image were used to mount the installed machinery, old oil stains still cover the floor.

-The window were sadly smashed but the building was still in a good condition, the walls still held a large portion of the original plaster.
+Castle-an-Dinas Mine.1.15: The window were sadly smashed but the building was still in a good condition.
+The walls still held a large portion of the original plaster, I was very lucky to gain access to see the inside.

-Taken in 1945 this image shows the steam winder in its house, the distinctive windows still survive.
+Castle-an-Dinas Mine.1.16: This archive image was taken in 1945.
+It shows the steam winder in its house, the distinctive windows behind the winding drum still survive.
 This winder was built in 1908 by Holman Brothers.

 There is a story behind this engine that is told on this page link: